JiayiLi1999/hive-drop-down-list/README.md

 ### Objective

 * Using React or vanilla (plain) Javascript, build a reusable dropdown menu component.
 Please do not use a pre-built dropdown from a component library.
-We expect you to build this from scratch.
+It is built from scratch.

 ### Usage